 Relationships and sexuality education covers different information at different ages, and learning topics are age appropriate.
-There are Ministry of Education guidelines, resources, and professional development to support teachers to know what to teach at what age and stage.
 In the early years, the focus of relationships and sexuality education is on things like friendships, being kind to others, belonging, being inclusive and respectful of differences.
 It is also about how to take care of your body, including strategies to keep safe.
 It is not until later years that young people start learning more complex and sensitive issues related to sexuality and sex.